hongtaoh/ica_conf/README.md

 ## Data

 You do not need to pay any attention to folders of `deprecated`.
 Right now, all preliminary data is stored in the folder of `interim`.

-I still need to process them.
-Processed data will be pushed to the folder of `processed`.
+The folder of `processed` contains data that are ready to analyze and visualize.
+There are three files now:
+  - `paper_df.csv`: This is paper data.
+  - `author_df.csv`: author data
+  - `session_df.csv`: session data

+### Paper Data

+Paper data has the following columns:
+  - `Paper ID`: I assigned an ID to each paper, in the format of `year-index`
+  - `Title`: the title of this conference paper
+  - `Paper Type`: the type of this presentation, either `Paper` or `Poster`.
+Note that the ICA website did not distinguish these two types until 2014.
+Therefore, all presentations prior to 2014 are classified as `Paper`, even though they might have been `Poster` instead.
+  - `Abstract`: paper abstract
+  - `Number of Authors`: number of authors in this paper
+  - `Year`: the year when this paper was presented
+  - `Session`: the specific session title
+  - `Division/Unit`: the division (unit) this session is organized by.

+### Author Data

+Author data has the following columns:
+  - `Paper ID`: I assigned an ID to each paper, in the format of `year-index`
+  - `Paper Title`: the title of this conference paper
+  - `Year`: the year when this paper was presented
+  - `Number of Authors`: number of authors in this paper
+  - `Author Position`: the position of this author
+  - `Author Name`: author name
+  - `Author Affiliation`: author affiliation

+### Session Data

+Session data has the following columns:
+  - `year`: the year when this session occurred
+  - `session type`: either `paper session` or `interactive paper session` (i.e., poster session)
+  - `session title`: the title of this session
+  - `sub unit`: the division/unit this session is organized by
+  - `chair name`: the name of this session chair
+  - `chair aff`: the affiliation of this session chair

 ## Workflow